wesleykchang/acoustics_hardware-1/README.md

 # Acoustics Hardware

-Let's clarify something up top: The package name is a misnomer.
-It should totally be named `acoustics_software`.
-However, we keep it for the sake of version history.
+Let's clarify something up top: The package name might be a little confusing.
+It's called acoustics hardware because it controls the oscilloscope.

 Now, this package is written and maintained by the acoustics team at [Club Steingart](https://lab.dansteingart.com/).
 It contains functionality for controlling 2000- & 4000-level oscilloscopes from Picotech.